 - A small charity which works to provide schooling for children in The Gambia.
 They raise roughly £40,000 per year from around 100 UK sponsors, of which over 95% is spent in directly supporting children's education.

 - Malaika Kids:

-- Established in 2005 in the Dar es Salaam region of Tanzania, the charity has created a new model of holistic orphan care, where the best is done for the future of each child.
-Those with wider family are fostered, while those with no relatives are brought up in an impressive new Children's Village, designed to house 300.
+- Established in 2005 in the Dar es Salaam region of Tanzania, the charity has created a new model of holistic orphan care, doing its best for the future of each child.
+Those with wider family are fostered, while those with no relatives are brought up in an impressive new children's village, designed to house 300.

 - A small Christian organisation working in mainly Uganda with one project in Zambia.